-This is The Festival Roundup as printed in our January 2017 issue, the most recent Roundup can be found here, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our January 2017 issue, the most recent Roundup can be found under “Events” in our menu.

 NY HOT JAZZ FESTIVAL AVALANCHE.
 (New York, N.Y.) – Jan.
 6-7.

 Scorching jazz aplenty will celebrate traditional jazz up to the early years of the big band era as well as Gypsy swing and ragtime on Friday and Saturday, Jan.
 6 and 7, at the Django Restaurant at the Roxy Hotel, cellar level 2, at 2 Avenue of the Americas, in New York City.
 The Avalanche is branch of the NYC Winter Jazzfest (facebook.com/ WinterJazzfest/); The NY Hot Jazz Festival’s director is the intrepid Michael Katsobashvili.
 Avalanche performers are still TBA.

 CHICKEN FAT BALL 2017.
 (Maplewood, N.J.) – Jan.
 8.